 Help fight COVID-19!
-If you live or work in an environment with high-risk of exposure to the novel coronavirus, please consider joining our study today.
+If you spend time in an environment with high-risk of exposure to the novel coronavirus, please consider joining our study today.

 COVID-19 is a respiratory disease caused by the coronavirus known as (SARS)-CoV-2.
 SARS stands for severe acute respiratory syndrome.
 While some individuals infected with the virus respond with no or mild symptoms, others develop respiratory symptoms and pneumonia that requires hospitalization and can be deadly.
 This study will investigate the infection rate of SARS-CoV-2, how long a person that encountered the virus is able to spread the virus, and if an individual can be re-infected again.
 This may also help us understand which immune responses help to protect a person and need to be generated by a vaccine.